IJSComplexMatter/dtmm/doc/tutorial.rst

    >>> cmf.shape
    (81, 3)

-It is a 5nm tabulated data (between 380 and 780 nm) of 2-deg *XYZ* tristimulus values - a numerical representation of human vision system with three cones.
+The table is a 5nm tabulated data (between 380 and 780 nm) of 2-deg *XYZ* tristimulus values - a numerical representation of the human vision system with three cones.
 This table is used to convert specter data to *XYZ* color space.

 .. plot:: examples/color_cmf.py